TonyTnT/tonytnt.github.io/_pages/about.md

 - 2018 China National Scholarship
 - 2017 President Scholarship
 - 2017 Scholarships from Alumni of Xiaoqing Guo and Weiou Zhou
-- 2017 Meritoriours Winner of Mathematical Contest In Medeling(MCM)
+- 2017 Meritorious Winner of Mathematical Contest In Medeling(MCM)
 - Volunteer for ShanXing 100 Charity Activity